zooniverse/panoptes/README.md

 0. Submit a Pull Request
 0. Wait for feedback or a merge!

-Your Pull Request will run on via github actions.
-For more information, [see the wiki](https://github.com/zooniverse/Panoptes/wiki/Contributing-to-Panoptes).
+Your Pull Request will run via github actions.

 ## License